mitchyboy3/Hosting-demo-postgres/README.md

-    Port 22 // This is 22 by default for SSH connections RemoteForward 52698 localhost:52698 // This is if you want to use the rmate or ratom packages User username // either root or one of the users you created on the server to run things UseKeychain // This will make it so it remebers your passphrase on the keychain IdentityFile ~/.ssh/id_rsa // Path to private key used for this connection in case you have multiple
+    Port 22 // This is 22 by default for SSH connections RemoteForward 52698 localhost:52698 // This is if you want to use the rmate or ratom packages User username // either root or one of the users you created on the server to run things IdentityFile ~/.ssh/id_rsa // Path to private key used for this connection in case you have multiple

 Host q